Liquor (song): Synopsis

 he immediately feels dizzy and his vision gets hazy, as "Liquor" starts to play.
-The girl then takes a taxi with Brown that brings them to her house, and the singer, being under the influence of the drug, is seeing everything around him in a hallucinated way.
+The girl then takes a taxi with Brown that brings them to her house, and the singer, being under the influence of the drug, sees everything around him in a hallucinated way.
 The "Liquor" part of the video ends with Brown being dropped off by a taxi to another woman’s apartment.

 Reception

 According to HotNewHipHop, the "Liquor" video is "filled with dancing, drinking, psychedelia, and intrigue".
 The Irish Independent defined it as "psychedelic".
 HypeBeast praised it as "a vibrant, psychedelic and cinematic outing", noting that it "displays a Chris Brown we’re not too accustomed to seeing".
 Soul Bounce praised its visuals and Brown's "dynamic" and "discombobulated dance moves".

 Chart performance

 "Liquor" peaked at number 60 on the US Billboard Hot 100, spending a total of 17 weeks on the chart.
 The song was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of 1,000,000 copies.
 In the United Kingdom, "Liquor" peaked at number 82 on the UK Singles Chart.